 Anglican EdComm recognises the important role that governance plays in shaping and directing the future of Anglican Schools.
 To support school governors Anglican EdComm hosts an annual evening directed at policy makers within each school community.
 It is important that we engage with the various issues that confront school governance in a mature and informed manner with a view to sharing God’s love with all concerned and framing appropriate policies and procedures for our respective schools.
 Anglican EdComm aims to address the issues by inviting keynote speakers and practitioners to address topics pertinent to the time.

-The next Governors' Symposium will be held in 2018.
+The next Governors' Symposium will be held on November 8 2018.

 2017 - "Secular" Australia: Its Implications for Religious Freedom